Metacognition and Uncertainty Communication in Humans and Large Language Models: Comparing Human and LLM Metacognitive Architecture and Behavior

 Another difference may stem from the domain generality or specificity of metacognition in humans.
 It is thought that some shared processes underlie metacognition about perception, memory, and cognition may exist and rely on common neural structures, while others may be domain specific---i.e., separable computational or neural modules for perceptual versus cognitive or memory metacognition \citep{morales2018domain}.
+A comprehensive assessment of the domain generality of LLMs' metacognitive capacity has not yet been undertaken; however, preliminary evidence suggests that fine-tuning a model on a particular task (including training specific metacognitive capacities in that task) may not automatically generalize to other tasks \citep{steyvers2025llmfinetuning, stengel-eskin2024lacie}.
 As LLMs are increasingly integrated into many highly different tasks and reasoning domains, attending to their domain-specific versus domain-general metacognitive capacities will become increasingly urgent (see, e.g., \citep{griot2025large} for LLMs' metacognitive failures in medical reasoning).